 Exam date and registration:

-In 2019, the registration started in the month of April and the exams were scheduled between July-September.
+In 2020, the registration started in the month of November and the exams are scheduled between December 2020-January 2021.

 Essential academic qualifications:

-Graduation in any discipline from a recognised university or any equivalent qualification recognised as such by the central government.
-Those who are in the final year/ semester of their graduation may also apply provisionally subject to the condition that, if called for interview, they will have to produce proof of having passed the graduation examination on or before a specified date.
+Graduation in any discipline from a recognised University or any equivalent qualification recognised as such by the Central Government.
+Those who are in the Final Year/Semester of their Graduation may also apply provisionally subject to the condition that, if called for interview, they will have to produce proof of having passed the graduation examination on or before 31.12.2020.
+Candidates having Integrated Dual Degree (IDD) certificate should ensure that the date of passing the IDD is on or before 31.12.2020.
+Candidates possessing qualification of Chartered Accountant may also apply

 Age and number of attempts:

-General candidates should not be below 21 years and should not be above 30 years.
+General candidates should not be below 21 years and should not be above 30 years as on 01.04.2020.
 There are provisions for category based age relaxation according to existing government norms.
 A General candidate has a maximum of four attempts.
 Provision for reserved candidates getting extra attempts is also there.

 Any eligible candidate, who aspires to join State Bank of India (SBI) as a Probationary Officer, is required to register online for the recruitment process.
-The application fee for general candidates is Rs.
-750 and for reserved category candidates is Rs.
-125.
+The application fee for General/EWS/OBC candidates is Rs.
+750 and for reserved category (SC/ST/PWD) candidates is NIL.

 To know about the procedure in detail you can click on the link given below.